Alicia Ross: Immediate aftermath

 On October 6, 2005, more than 50 days after Alicia Ross' disappearance, friends, family, and mourners held an "emotional farewell" to Alicia Ross.
-500 people filled into a Toronto, Ontario synagogue to mourn the passing of Alicia Ross.
+500 people filed into a Toronto, Ontario synagogue to mourn the passing of Alicia Ross.

 On January 19, 2006, Daniel Sylvester made a video court appearance in Newmarket, Ontario, for his preliminary hearing.

 On January 20, 2006, CTV reported that the Ross/Fortis family was releasing a website, www.aliciaross.ca, in memory of Alicia Ross.
 In March 2006, Sharon Fortis announced the creation of a scholarship named after Alicia Ross and Greg Rogers, a boyfriend of Ross' who died in a car crash in 1999.
 The money would be raised by a Greg Rogers memorial hockey game fundraiser.

 Murder trial

 On July 4, 2006, Daniel Sylvester went to court for a preliminary hearing.

 The murder trial began May 7, 2007 – nearly a year-and-a-half after Ross' initial disappearance – with a jury of 8 women and 4 men.
-Sylvester attempted to plead guilty to manslaughter in the death of Ms. Ross, which would have suggested that the lawyers would try to argue that the death was unintentional, but the plea was rejected by the court.
+Sylvester attempted to plead guilty to manslaughter in the death of Ross, which would have suggested that the lawyers would try to argue that the death was unintentional, but the plea was rejected by the court.
 Prosecutor Kelly Wright stated: